Compare-VBRWindowsGuestItemsAttributes

 Examples

-This example shows how to connect to a machine whose files you restore.
+This example shows how to compare attributes of files and folders.

 $backup = Get-VBRBackup -Name "WinSrv25"